Network Function operator

 Upgrade NetworkAttachmentDefinition resources to Distributed Cloud Edge 1.4.0

 Distributed Cloud Edge version 1.4.0 replaces the bond0 interface with a new interface named gdcenet0.
-The gdcenet0 interface allows you to use the host management network interface card (NIC) in each Distributed Cloud Edge machine in your rack for your workloads, while keeping the Distributed Cloud Edge management and control plane network traffic completely separated.
-To take advantage of this functionality, complete the steps in this section to reconfigure your NetworkAttachmentDefinition resources, then follow the instructions in Configure Distributed Cloud Edge networking to provision the appropriate networks and subnetworks.
+The gdcenet0 interface lets you use the host management network interface card (NIC) in each Distributed Cloud Edge machine in your rack for your workloads while keeping the Distributed Cloud Edge management and control plane network traffic completely separated.
+To take advantage of this functionality, complete the steps in this section to reconfigure your NetworkAttachmentDefinition resources, and then follow the instructions in Configure Distributed Cloud Edge networking to provision the appropriate networks and subnetworks.

 For each Distributed Cloud Edge cluster on which you have deployed one or more NetworkAttachmentDefinition resources, the following migration rules apply:

-• For each existing NetworkAttachmentDefinition resource, replace bond0 with gdcenet0 as the value of the master field and re-apply the resource to the cluster to restore full network connectivity to the affected Pods.
+• For each existing NetworkAttachmentDefinition resource, replace bond0 with gdcenet0 as the value of the master field, and then re-apply the resource to the cluster to restore full network connectivity to the affected Pods.

-For information on using this resource, see NetworkAttachmentDefinition.
+For information about using this resource, see NetworkAttachmentDefinition.

 Configure a secondary interface on a Pod using SR-IOV VFs

-After you have configured a SriovNetworkNodePolicy resource and a corresponding NetworkAttachmentDefinition resource, you can configure a secondary network interface on a Distributed Cloud Edge Pod using SR-IOV virtual functions.
+After you configure a SriovNetworkNodePolicy resource and a corresponding NetworkAttachmentDefinition resource, you can configure a secondary network interface on a Distributed Cloud Edge Pod by using SR-IOV virtual functions.

 To do so, add an annotation to your Distributed Cloud Edge Pod definition as follows: